simp/pupmod-simp-simp_options/REFERENCE.md

 Data type: `Simplib::Netlist`

-Subnets to permit, in ``CIDR`` notation.
+Subnets to permit, in ``CIDR`` notation

-If you need this to be more (or less) restrictive for a given class, you can override it for the specific class via that class' parameters.
+* If you need this to be more (or less) restrictive for a given class, you can override it for the specific class via that class' parameters.

 Default value: ['127.0.0.1', '::1']